 We have been using hiking poles for many years and they are an indispensable tool.
 When you hike they set a cadence that you will walk to.
 This helps in controlling your speed and cutting down on the fluctuations in our stride and you walk faster.
 We use them to rest on when we stop for a short time.
 Leaning our upper bodies on them.
 I’ve used them to lift and move rattlesnake out of my path.
 Not the best thing to do but there was no way around it.
 We also use them as our tent poles.
 All in all a very useful item.

 The Distance Carbon Z Pole does not come with a tip that will take a snow basket.
-When we got to Chama, NM, I replaced the tips on Joons and my poles with the Flex Tech Tips and added the snow baskets to everyones poles.
+I replaced the tips on all Black Diamond poles with the Flex Tech Tips and added the snow baskets as we near snow country.

 Ann and Will did not have any of these problems because they used a different hiking pole.
 We had one set from Montem and another from Costco (Cascade Mountain Tech).
 The two types of poles were almost identical in weight and function.
 They weighted about 8 oz more than the Black Diamond poles.
 Their gripes were made of cork and were a bigger circumference.
 Ann and Will did not like the grips.
 The only problem we had with them was the tips; they are not replaceable.
 Their tips did not last as long as the ones on our Black Diamond poles.
 With all the road walking, we ate right through their tips and worked our way up into the carbon fiber pole itself.
 You can purchase the bottom third of the pole, including the tip and we did have to do that.
 By the end of the trip, Will had ground away about 5″ of the pole.
 Those ended up in the trash.